Com1t/TRT_tutorial/README.md

 1. Run the sample to create a TensorRT inference engine and run inference:
     `python3 sample.py`

+2. If ran with `benchmark()`.
+To verify that the sample ran successfully.
+If the sample runs successfully you should see a test accuracy is the same as `model.py` but the time is more faster.
+     ```
+    Test set: Accuracy: 9880/10000 (99%).
+Time: 24.1136 ms
+    ```

-2. Verify that the sample ran successfully.
+3. If ran with `check_transform()`.
+To verify that the sample ran successfully.
 If the sample runs successfully you should see a "Valid?
 True" in the end of the output.
      ```
     Valid?
 True
     ```